johnbarhorst/blog/blog_pages/Formatting_Markdown.md

 - Either way, you need to include one of those fallback settings.

+#### Actually Rendering Markdown in React.

 There's a lot of options for markdown rendering libraries.
-Using just remark, I could process the markdown file into HTML and feed it into a jsx element using `_dangerouslySetInnerHTML`.
+Using just the previous set up with Remark, I could process the markdown file into HTML and feed it into a jsx element using `_dangerouslySetInnerHTML`.
 I realize that `_dangerouslySetInnerHTML` isn't always bad, but it being named as a warning makes me want to avoid it.
-I guess that's the point!
+I guess that's the whole point.

+I started off planning on using [MDX](https://v2.mdxjs.com/docs/getting-started/).
+However there's a warning banner on the top of the page saying that the docs are for an upcoming release of MDX, not for what's out now.
+Rather than wrestle with the version discrepencies, I opted to try out [React-Markdown](https://www.npmjs.com/package/react-markdown).

+React-Markdown not only works well with Remark, but it even talks about the whole "_dangerouslySetInnerHTML" right there in the sales pitch.
+Seems like these folks are on the same page as me.

 Turns out that the current version of React-Markdown is an ES Module only package, and it does not want to play nice with Nexts compiling.
 Even though I'm using `import ReactMarkdown from 'react-markdown';`, it still causes an error when I try to view the page.